opensupplyhub/open-apparel-registry/load-tests/README.md

 ERRO[0101] some thresholds have failed
 ```

-To invoke an instance of the load test running with 10 times the number of
+To invoke an instance of the tile request load test running with 10 times the
-parallel requests and a random cache key suffix to avoid CloudFront
+number of parallel requests and a random cache key suffix to avoid CloudFront

 ```console
 VU_MULTIPLIER=10 \